sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2024-10-31】[Spooks4576 / Ghost_ESP](https://github.com/Spooks4576/Ghost_ESP) - Ghost ESP is a ESP32 Firmware that Revolutionizes the way we use ESP32 devices in a Pen Testing aspect
 * 【2024-10-30】[naver / mast3r](https://github.com/naver/mast3r) - Grounding Image Matching in 3D with MASt3R
 * 【2024-10-29】[ai16z / eliza](https://github.com/ai16z/eliza) - Conversational Agent for Twitter and Discord
 * 【2024-10-27】[asterinas / asterinas](https://github.com/asterinas/asterinas) - Asterinas is a secure, fast, and general-purpose OS kernel, written in Rust and providing Linux-compatible ABI.